VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 // see if the array is sorted
 console.log(sl.status); // 'sorted'
 ```
 For versions 3.x.x is possible to use the quick sort algorithm as a static method only getting the sorted array without the indices.
-It make the execution of the algorithm more efficient with respect to the time.
+It makes the execution of the algorithm more efficient with respect to the time.

 ```js
 import SortLib from '@euriklis/sortlib';